DrnchedNGold/IS601-Assignment-12/README.md

 - Install and configure **Git** and **SSH** before cloning.
 - Use **Python 3.10+** and **virtual environments** for Python projects.
 - **Docker** is optional depending on the project.

 ---

+# ⚡ Error Handling Paradigms

+- **LBYL (Look Before You Leap):** Used for input validation via Pydantic schemas and explicit checks (e.g., UUID format validation in endpoints).
+- **EAFP (Easier to Ask Forgiveness than Permission):** Used for resource access and database operations, with try/except blocks handling errors (e.g., calculation creation, DB commit/rollback).

+---

+# 🧠 Design Patterns

+- **Memento Pattern:** Not explicitly implemented.
+Could be added to support undo/redo of calculation state by capturing snapshots before changes.
+- **Observer Pattern:** Not explicitly implemented.
+Could be used for event-driven logging or notifications (e.g., when a calculation is created or updated).

+---